github/developer.github.com/content/v3/git/trees.md

 {{#tip}}

 If `truncated` is `true`, the number of items in the `tree` array exceeded our maximum limit.
-If you need to fetch more items, you can clone the repository and iterate over the Git data locally.
+If you need to fetch more items, use the non-recursive method of fetching trees, and fetch one sub-tree at a time.

 {{/tip}}